alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
-- Meet other open source contributors?
+- Marketing is not the same as selling.
-- Introduce and promote Drupal
+- As simple as introducing and promoting Drupal to people who haven't heard of it
+- Tell someone about how Drupal helped you address your needs